nightroman/FarNet/GitKit/README.md

 [Contents]

-This panel shows the repository branches, local first, then remote.
+This panel shows the repository branches, local and remote.
 The current branch is marked by `*`.
-If there is no current branch then the special branch `origin/HEAD` is shown instead.
+If there is no current branch then `origin/HEAD` is shown.

 The panel is opened by